 a.
-Medical History
+Medical history

-IBD carries a characteristic medical history that may include altered bowel habit, usually diarrhoea that can be bloody, fever, abdominal pain, anorexia, and weight loss.
+IBD carries a characteristic medical history that may include altered bowel habit, usually diarrhea that can be bloody, fever, abdominal pain, anorexia, and weight loss.
 While UC only affects the large intestine and the inflammation is often more superficial, transmural inflammation in CD can affect the entire gastrointestinal tract and in the very young there may be a history of growth retardation, especially if small bowel disease leads to malabsorption.
-Complications are common and especially in CD may lead to perianal disease, fistula formation, abscesses, and perforation.
+Complications are common and especially in CD, may lead to perianal disease, fistula formation, abscesses, and perforation.

 b.
-Diagnostic Criteria
+Diagnostic criteria

 Given a suspicious medical and family history, the definitive diagnosis of IBD demands specific investigations carried out under the supervision of a specialist-gastroenterologist.
-Stool tests should be requested to confirm the absence of infection and the presence of inflammation while routine laboratory screening investigates for anaemia, iron deficiency, chronic inflammation, and malabsorption.
+Stool tests should be requested to confirm the absence of infection and the presence of inflammation while routine laboratory screening investigates for anemia, iron deficiency, chronic inflammation, and malabsorption.
 Assessment of the gastrointestinal tract is required to investigate the extent, distribution, and severity of IBD.
 A single diagnostic gold standard is not available, but diagnosis should not rely exclusively on radiological imaging.
-In CD, direct visualisation of the entire gastrointestinal tract by gastroscopy, colonoscopy and either wireless capsule endoscopy or enteroclysis permits imaging and/or biopsy to demonstrate specific pathological features at selected sites.
-In UC, colonoscopy is often sufficient.
-In general, a combination of clinical, histological, radiological and biochemical markers usually confirm the diagnosis of IBD.
+In CD, direct visualization of the entire gastrointestinal tract by a combination of one or more of gastroscopy, colonoscopy, wireless capsule endoscopy or by CT, MR and US imaging +/- biopsies to demonstrate specific pathological features at selected sites.
+In UC, colonoscopies are often sufficient.
+In general, a combination of clinical, histological, radiological and biochemical markers usually confirms the diagnosis of IBD.